qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Botanists have provided you with the following preferences exhibited by the species in question:

-* It grows on east facing slopes.
+* It grows on east facing slopes
-* It grows on slopes with a gradient between 15% and 60%.
+* It grows on slopes with a gradient between 15% and 60%
-* It grows in areas that have a total annual rainfall of > 1200 mm.
+* It grows in areas that have a total annual rainfall of > 1200 mm
-* It will only be found at least 250 m away from any human settlement.
+* It will only be found at least 250 m away from any human settlement
-* The area of vegetation in which it occurs should be at least 6000 ㎡ in area.
+* The area of vegetation in which it occurs should be at least 6000 ㎡ in area

 As a volunteer for Cape Nature, you have agreed to search for the plant on the closest suitable piece of land to your house.